“You see us burning and you stay silent”: A family’s agony after mother and sons were burned to death in a Gaza tent

 The BBC reported that Mohammed al-Dalou was the surviving brother of Sha’aban and Abdulrahman.
 He said he tried to jump into the fire to save his older brother.

-But he was held back by other injured people, who feared he would also be killed.
+But he was back by other injured people, who feared he would also be killed.
 Mohammed slept outside, on the street, where he watched over the family’s piled-up belongings.

 “I screamed for someone to let go of me, but in vain…My brother’s leg had been trapped and he could not free himself.
 You probably saw it on the video.
 He raised his hand.